AdrianGonz97/refined-cf-pages-action/README.md

 - ✅ Generated build summaries
 - ✅ Deploy multiple sites from a single monorepo
-- ✅ Preview builds of PRs from forked repositories, [a known issue](https://developers.cloudflare.com/pages/platform/known-issues/#builds-and-deployment) with official solutions
+- ✅ Builds site previews of PRs from forked repositories, [a known issue](https://developers.cloudflare.com/pages/platform/known-issues/#builds-and-deployment) with official solutions
 - ✅ Github Deployments on PRs from forks

 ## Usage

+> [!WARNING]
+> This action entirely replaces the Cloudflare Pages GitHub integration.
+Before continuing, you should [disable the automatic builds](#disabling-the-cloudflare-pages-github-integration) made by Cloudflare for the repository you are applying this action to.

 1. [Locate your Cloudflare account ID](#get-account-id).
 1. [Generate an API token](#generate-an-api-token).